Assadginem/openai-telegram-bot/README.md

 ### Prerequisites
 - Go 1.20+ (check with `go version`, install/update from [Go's official site](https://golang.org/doc/install))
 - Go programming environment.
+- Docker installed and running on your machine. (optional)
 - OpenAI API key with access to the gpt-3.5-turbo-instruct engine.
 - Telegram Bot Token, obtained by creating a bot with Telegram's BotFather.